Indoor Football League

-The Indoor Football League (IFL) is a professional indoor American football league created in 2008 out of the merger between the Intense Football League and United Indoor Football.
-It has one of the largest number of currently active teams among indoor football leagues.
-As of 2023 season, the league consists of 14 teams in two conferences with each team playing 16 games over 19 weeks.
+The Indoor Football League (IFL) is a professional indoor American football league in the United States.
+The league comprises 14 teams, divided equally between the Eastern Conference (EC) and Western Conference (WC).
+The IFL is the highest professional level of indoor football and the longest continuously running indoor football league in the United States.

+The IFL was formed in 2008 when the Intense Football League and United Indoor Football agreed to merge following the conclusion of the 2008 National Indoor Bowl, which pinned the two league's champions against each other.
 The league has operated continuously under the same name and corporate structure longer than any other current indoor football league.
-With the closure of the Arena Football League in 2019, the IFL is the oldest active professional indoor football league in North America, and can trace its history to 2003 (as the Intense Football League).
+Following the closure of the original Arena Football League in 2019, the IFL became the oldest active professional indoor football league in North America, and can trace its history to 2003.

+Each IFL season has a 19-week regular season which runs from the middle of March to the end of July, with each team playing 16 games and having three bye weeks.
+Following the conclusion of the regular season, four teams from each conference advance to the playoffs, a single-elimination tournament, which culminates in the IFL National Championship, played in late August between the winners of the EC and WC championship games.

 IFL players earn US$250–500 (before taxes) per game played, with a $25 bonus given to players on the winning team each week.
-Additionally some teams provide housing for its players during the season.
+Additionally some teams provide housing for their players during the season.

-The IFL has a player personnel partnership with the XFL, to function as their de facto minor league.
+The IFL has a player personnel partnership with the United Football League (UFL), to function as their de facto minor league.

+The Sioux Falls Storm hold the most IFL championships with seven.
+The reigning league champions are the Arizona Rattlers.